Helping Without Hurting Seminars

 I’ve read When Helping Hurts – but what do I do next?

-The paradigm-shifting book – When Helping Hurts – has caused many churches and ministry leaders to ask: What do we do next in our efforts to help people who are poor at home and abroad?
-How can we shift our efforts from dependency to empowerment?
+When Helping Hurts has led many churches and ministry leaders to reconsider their poverty alleviation approaches.
+But they still face challenging questions: What do we do next in our efforts to help the poor?
 How can we get our entire ministry network on the same page?

-In response, the co-authors of the book – Dr. Brian Fikkert and Steve Corbett of the Chalmers Center for Economic Development – are offering one-day, regional training seminars entitled: Helping Without Hurting: The Next Step.
+In response, the co-authors of the book – Steve Corbett and Dr. Brian Fikkert of the Chalmers Center – lead regional Helping Without Hurting training seminars.

-These one-day events are divided into two sessions.
-The morning session gives an overview of the core principles of When Helping Hurts and is designed to get the entire ministry network (churches, ministries, board members, financial partners, and volunteers) thinking out of the same framework.
-The afternoon session applies the concepts from the morning session, empowering your church or ministry with the knowledge and tools to take the first steps in using Asset-Based Development at home or abroad.
+These one-day events give an overview of the core principles of When Helping Hurts and are designed to get entire ministry networks (churches, ministries, board members, financial partners, and volunteers) operating from the same framework.
+They also apply the concepts of poverty alleviation to concrete scenarios, empowering your church or ministry with the knowledge and tools to take the next steps in effective poverty alleviation.

 - The Definition of Poverty

 - The Role of the Church